.XML Extensible Markup Language

 xmllint --noout input.xml

-xmllint parses the file and reports well-formedness errors.
-The --noout flag suppresses output on success, producing output only on error.
-Exit code 0 means valid.
+Parses the file and reports well-formedness errors.
+The --noout flag suppresses document output on success, producing output only on error.
+Exit code 0 means well-formed.
+Part of libxml2, pre-installed on macOS and most Linux distributions.

 Validate XML against an XSD schema other